CarlSandstrom/Voxel2Tet/readme.md

 -TOL_COL_MAXVOLUMECHANGE_FACTOR _value_ | Changes the default value of TOL_COL_MAXVOLUMECHANGE such that the value is _value_ times the size of a voxel.
 Default is 1.
 -TOL_COL_MAXERROR_FACTOR _value_ | Changes the default value of TOL_COL_MAXERROR such that the value is _value_ times the size of a voxel.
 Default is 1.

+A good choice of especially TOL_COL_MAXVOLUMECHANGE_FACTOR and TOL_COL_MAXERROR_FACTOR depends quite a lot of the size of the smallest objects.
+Choosing a large value gives a smoother surface and works fine if all objects consists of a much higher number of voxels.
+However, if the value is lower (or about the same) as the number of voxels of the smallest object, the can in effect vanish.

 ### Command line examples

 Here follows a few examples of the use of the command line tool to get the user started.